FrotiFratek/Robotic-Semantic-Interpretation-of-Voice-Commands-through-Fine-Tuning-GPT2-Small/README.md

 # Robotic-Semantic-Interpretation-of-Voice-Commands-through-Fine-Tuning-GPT2-Small

+## 📖 Project Description

-This project fine-tunes the gpt2-small model to generate semantic Graphviz (DOT) code based on pick-and-place commands for robots.
+This project fine-tunes the `gpt2-small` model to generate semantic Graphviz (DOT) code based on pick-and-place commands for robots.
 The goal is to translate natural language instructions into structured graph representations.

+## 📁 Dataset & Files

-The training dataset, graphviz_dataset.csv, contains 10,000 command–graph pairs generated using GPT-4o.
-A supporting file, Reduced_Word_Sets.csv, lists the vocabulary used by GPT-4o to construct the dataset.
+- `graphviz_dataset.csv` – 10,000 command–graph pairs generated using GPT-4o.

-Two versions of the test set are included (test_set_v2.csv and test_set_fixed.csv), representing the same examples in slightly different formats.

-Model predictions are saved in predictions_cleaned.csv and predictions_fine_tuned_gpt2.csv, which contain both expected and generated Graphviz outputs.
-These were used to assess the fine-tuned model across multiple evaluation metrics, including BLEU, ROUGE, Exact Match, structural similarity, and syntactic validity.
+- `Reduced_Word_Sets.csv` – vocabulary used to create the dataset.
+- `test_set_v2.csv` and `test_set_fixed.csv` – two formats of the same test set for evaluation.
+- `predictions_cleaned.csv` and `predictions_fine_tuned_gpt2.csv` – expected and generated outputs from the fine-tuned model used for evaluation.

-## Files
+## 📂 Notebook

-- `GPT2_fine_tuning_graphs.ipynb`: Full workflow with explanations in Markdown cells.
+- **`GPT2_fine_tuning_graphs.ipynb`** – Full workflow with explanations in Markdown cells.

 ## How to Run
 1. Clone this repo